apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_trigger_bindings.md

 # Triggers and Rules

 ## Using a Deployment file to bind Trigger parameters
-This example builds on the previous [Trigger-Rule example](wskdeploy_triggerrule_basic.md#triggers-and-rules) and will demonstrate how to use a Deployment File to bind values for a Trigger’s input parameters when applied against a compatible Manifest File
+This example builds on the previous [Trigger-Rule example](wskdeploy_triggerrule_basic.md#triggers-and-rules) and will demonstrate how to use a Deployment File to bind values to a Trigger’s input parameters and apply them against a compatible Manifest File.

 ### Manifest File
 Let’s use a variant of the Manifest file from the previous Trigger Rule example; however, we will leave the parameters on the ‘```meetPerson```’ Trigger unbound and only with type declarations.